rmccrear/aws-practice/extra-projects/ec2-connect.md

 video: [Connect to EC2 with Session Manager and EC2 Instance Connect](https://www.youtube.com/watch?v=3tKB947rT5Q)

-## methods
+## Methods

 * EC2 Instance Connect
 * Session Manager
+* Bastion host or jump box
+* Directly connecting via SSH will not work with an instance on a private network
+* Alternative: Create am AMI that does not require modification.
+Use automation to destroy and rebuild instances instead of accessing them manually.

 ### EC2 Instance Connect

 Public: Open by default

-Private: Must setup endpoints in your private subnet.
+Private: Must setup endpoints in your private subnet

 #### Steps for setting up the instance connect method